 Below are the best children's books, organized by DRA Level.
-We've scoured the bookstore shelves, talked to teachers, read a lot of online reviews, even surveyed children...and in the end we've come up with the best children's books for each of the DRA Levels.
+We've scoured the bookstore shelves, talked to teachers, read a lot of online reviews, even surveyed children...and in the end we've come up with the best children's books for each levels.

 To break the daunting task of learning to read into